The BSSH is committed to supporting and celebrating sport history researchers at all stages of their careers. It offers prizes:

 The winning student will be invited to present their project at the BSSH’s annual conference in September 2020, with all expenses paid by BSSH.

 In 2018-19, Sport in History launched an essay prize to recognise excellent work in the discipline by undergraduate students.
+Due to its success last year, the prize will be awarded again for the academic year 2019-20.

 Both Sport in History and the BSSH are committed to encouraging and supporting the next generation of researchers in sport history.
 This initiative aims to reward and to stimulate excellent undergraduate research in the discipline, and to introduce undergraduate researchers to the network of sport historians in Britain.

-The prize will be awarded each year to the author of an outstanding undergraduate dissertation.
+The prize will be awarded to the author of an outstanding undergraduate dissertation.
 These will ordinarily have been awarded first class honours by the student’s university, although particularly strong upper-second class submissions will be considered.

 The winning essay will be selected by a panel of judges on the quality of the research, clarity of argument and expression, and originality.
 The author will be awarded £200, and invited to publish the paper on the BSSH website.